 Many of us are familiar with survey fatigue.
 You get an email asking for five minutes of your time and think, “Ok, fine!”
 But after submitting the first three answers, you’re taken to another set of questions, which can be pretty frustrating.

-With eNPS, employees only need to answer a single question (“How likely are you to recommend us as a place to work for your family and friends?”), which won’t eat into their schedule.
+With the employee net promoter score, employees only need to answer a single question (“How likely are you to recommend us as a place to work for your family and friends?”), which won’t eat into their schedule.

 eNPS is an easy metric to work with

-The simplicity of eNPS leaves you with a single number.
+The simplicity of this metric leaves you with a single number.
 For this reason, it’s a super easy metric to work with.
-As an employer, you can track how your eNPS progresses — for example, monitor employee morale during a time of change.
-Using one variable leaves very little room for confusion or error.
+As an employer, you should track how your eNPS progresses, especially when the workplace is going through changes.
+Using one variable leaves no room for confusion.

 eNPS is cost-effective

 It is a financially safe way to check your workforce’s satisfaction levels.
 Since it only takes one email to kick off, you can measure employee net promoter score with few time and budget commitments.